-Are you dealing with mold illness and looking for a comprehensive, high-touch treatment approach?
-Do you want to address your recovery from all angles by combining medical treatment with nutrition and lifestyle changes?
-At the California Center for Functional Medicine, or CCFM, we offer just this type of approach, and can help you in your recovery.
-Get in touch with us today to get started on your road to recovery.
+Are you dealing with mold illness and looking for support?
+Do you want to address your recovery from all angles, including through nutrition and lifestyle changes?
+At the California Center for Functional Medicine, we offer just this type of approach, and can help you in your recovery.
+Find out more about CCFM.

 Close the nutrient gap to feel and perform your best.